-Internal audit is an independent assurance function that primarily provides an objective opinion on the degree to which the internal control environment supports and promotes the achievements of the council's objectives.
-It assists the council by evaluating the adequacy of governance, risk management, controls and use of resources through its planned audit work, and recommending improvements where necessary.
+- 99. Internal audit is an independent assurance function that primarily provides an objective opinion on the degree to which the internal control environment supports and promotes the achievements of the council's objectives.
+It assists the council by evaluating the adequacy of governance, risk management, controls and use of resources through its planned audit work, and recommending improvements where necessary. - 100.
 The internal audit manager contributes to the assurance process by commenting on the effectiveness and outcome of the programme of internal audits and comments on the effectiveness of the internal control environment of the council.
-The internal audit services are now completely harmonised with Vale of White Horse District Council.
+The internal audit services are completely harmonised with Vale of White Horse District Council. - 101.
 The internal audit manager's overall opinion offers satisfactory assurance on the basis of internal audit's own work.
-There is basically a sound system of internal control in place, but there are some weaknesses, which may put some system objectives at risk.

-Internal audit is committed to providing anti fraud and corruption training, however this was postponed due to the audit manager being on maternity leave in 2010/2011.
-During 2010/2011, the internal audit team have undertaken proactive anti fraud compliance testing to evaluate whether the control environment is sufficiently robust and to highlight areas of concern with regards to fraud and corruption issues.
+There is basically a sound system of internal control in place, but there are some weaknesses, which may put some system objectives at risk. - 102.
+Internal audit is committed to providing anti fraud and corruption training, however this was postponed due to the audit manager being on maternity leave in 2010/11.
+During 2011/12, the internal audit team have undertaken proactive anti fraud compliance testing to evaluate whether the control environment is sufficiently robust and to highlight areas of concern with regards to fraud and corruption issues.
+Internal audit also reviewed the gifts and hospitality

+- arrangements for officers and members, and have identified areas for improvement. - 103.
 Internal audit offers assurance that it has complied with the CIPFA Code and a formal quality assurance programme continues to be in place.
 Internal audit has completed a self-assessment against the code to identify areas for further improvement and actions arising from the self assessment have been incorporated into the activities of the internal audit team.

-Action: Anti fraud and corruption training will be offered to councillors and officers in 2011/2012.
+Action: The councils will assess the need for anti fraud and corruption training for councillors and officers in 2012/13.